kyunwang/performance-matters-server-side/README.md

 ![Demo][rba-demo]

-*Note: Trying to use only ES5 (will use template literals somethimes cus..... dang concatenation)*
+*Note: Trying to use only ES5.
+Template literals will be used instead of cancatenating*

 ## Table of Contents
 - [Getting Started](#getting-started)